Font Size:

 Symptoms of PAD

-Unfortunately, PAD symptoms can be very painful.
+PAD symptoms can be painful.
 Some patients experience discomfort, others experience pain that doesn’t go away in their legs and feet.
-For men with PAD, it’s also common to experience even more serious conditions like erectile dysfunction.
+For men with PAD, it’s common to experience erectile dysfunction.

 The most common symptoms are tired or achy legs.
-The signs can grow slowly causing many people ignore the warning signs, dismissing aches and pains as part of the aging process.
+Many people ignore these warning signs, dismissing aches and pains as part of the aging process.

 Identify PAD Risk Factors: Are You at Risk?